dettbarn/music-recommendations/README.md

 ## Contribute

 Everyone can contribute to this project.
-Small stuff can be done at any time.
-I will name larger challenges under "Issues".

-Please look at [CONTRIBUTE.md](CONTRIBUTE.md) to see how and where you can contribute.
+Take a look at [CONTRIBUTING.md](CONTRIBUTING.md) for more details.
+See also the "Issues" tab.